indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.

+The advantages is that if your server goes FOOBAR, you can easily start from scratch and get up and running again in 20minutes.

+Statis is bad.

 # Concepts
 Cooking is simple, however, the concepts and the roles they play were the biggest stumbling block I experienced.